avestura/avestura.github.io/_posts/2019-05-13-run-tor-with-powershell.md

 The profile location is `C:\Program Files\PowerShell\6\profile.ps1`, so we need to create the `profile.ps1` in folder `C:\Program Files\PowerShell\6\` if it isn't already there.
 Anything we write there will run in every PowerShell host for all users, so as you might guessed, we will define our `freedom` there.

 #### Separating startup modules
-Because I want to easily access my PS profile scripts, I create the folder `C:\MyPowershellScripts` and write my codes there, then I'll import them in the `profile.ps1`.
+Because I want to easily access my PS profile scripts, I create a folder called `MyPowershellScripts` in drive `C`, and write my codes there, then I'll import them in the `profile.ps1`.
 So, create a file called `Start-Tor.ps1` in `C:\MyPowershellScripts` and then Import it using the `dot (.)` syntax.

 ```powershell